 There are challenges to be faced, certainly, but the advances taking place will benefit the whole supply chain.
 Farmers will use their data to apply the right products, at the right rates, and at the right time; distributors will use data to source inputs and to position them in the market properly; manufacturers will use data to improve the way they manufacture and recommend the use of their products.

-More and more retailers are beginning to recognize the role technology can play in developing their business models.
+More and more retailers are beginning to recognize the role data connectivity can play in developing their business models.
 Retailers that are rethinking their strategies and actively seeking improved system solutions are better placed to weather setbacks and, crucially, capitalize on the shifting requirements of their customer base.